jlmelville/uwot/README.md

 may be helpful here to work out what you can get away with.
 To be on the safe side, I would advise building `uwot` without a custom `Makevars`.

+**Everybody** Ensure your `.Rprofile` files do not print any messages.
+This project's `Makevars` file relies on a clean output to correctly configure [RcppParallel](https://cran.r-project.org/package=RcppParallel).
+If compilation fails and you see startup messages in the build output, this is what is happening.

 ```R
 install.packages("remotes")
 remotes::install_github("jlmelville/uwot")